 - Roll out dough on the counter to ¼ inch thick and cut into small squares

 - With the soup boiling, add the squares and cook them until fully cooked.
-Return diced ham to the pot, correct seasonings with salt and pepper, and cook until heated through and serve with chopped parsley on top
+Return the diced ham to the pot, correct the seasoning, and add salt and pepper if needed.
+Cook until heated through.
+Serve with chopped parsley on top

 Answering Your Burning Questions